pyeventsourcing/eventsourcing/docs/topics/domain.rst

 The :class:`~eventsourcing.domain.Aggregate` class also defines an object attribute ``_modified_on_`` which holds the time when an aggregate object was last modified.
 It is also a Python :class:`~datetime.datetime` object.

 .. code:: python

     assert isinstance(aggregate._modified_on_, datetime)

-The "sunder" (single-underscore) convention has been adopted for the base class method and attribute names, to keep the "normal" namespace clear so that developers are free to use whatever names work best in their project's "ubiquitous language".

 Domain events